 Finish the exposed surfaces with a wood float.
-Roughen the surface by passing a stiff bristled broom transversely across the surface.
+Pass a stiff bristled broom transversely across the surface to provide a roughened finish.

 To finish imprinted concrete, initially use a wood float, and then place a sheet of plastic over the concrete before imprinting.
 Imprint the concrete with the specified pattern to a depth between 1/2 inch and 3/4 inch.